 They are playful and can be great with children.
 They are best with older kids, though, as smaller children tend to be a bit too rough for their smaller size.
 They should be socialized and always supervised when smaller kids are present.

 9. Cavestie (West Highland White Terrier x Cavalier King Charles Spaniel)

 This mixed breed is a cross between a Westie and a Cavalier King Charles Spaniel.
-Often, they are referred to as a Cavestie.
-These smaller, sturdier dogs are often heavier than you would expect.
+They are often referred to as a Cavestie.
+This smaller, sturdier dog is often heavier than you would expect.
 Their fur can be either wavy or straight and may have a silky texture.
 They come in all sorts of different colors, including white, brown, and black.
 They can have patterns of color, but most of the time, they are solid.

 They are quite intelligent, but this doesn’t necessarily make them trainable.
 They can also be considerably stubborn and weren’t bred to listen to people.
-They are pretty loyal to their families, but they are readily accepting of strangers as well.
+They are loyal to their families, but they are also readily accepting of strangers.
 They are well-behaved indoors and are suitable for apartments as long as their needs are met.
 They can be a bit energetic.
 However, many are lapdogs at heart.

 10. Westie Maltese Mix (West Highland White Terrier x Maltese)

 The Highland Maltie is an exciting dog.
 They can have the short, wiry fur of a Westie or the silky fur of a Maltese.
 Some may have fur that is somewhere in the middle.
 Often, these dogs are somewhere between a feisty terrier and a lovable lapdog.
 Where exactly each dog falls on this line varies, though.
 You never know exactly what you’re going to get when working with mixed breeds.